ESA title

 ESA / About Us / Corporate news

-ESA has 22 Member States.
+ESA has 23 Member States.
 The national bodies responsible for space in these countries sit on ESA’s governing Council.
 Canada also sits on the Council and takes part in some projects under a Cooperation Agreement.
-Slovakia, Slovenia, Latvia and Lithuania are Associate Members.
-Four other EU states have Cooperation Agreements with ESA: Bulgaria, Croatia, Cyprus and Malta.
+Slovakia, Latvia and Lithuania are Associate Members.
+Four other EU states have Cooperation Agreements with ESA: Bulgaria, Croatia Cyprus and Malta.

 There were 10 founding Member States in 1975: Belgium, Germany, Denmark, France, the United Kingdom, Italy, the Netherlands, Sweden, Switzerland, Spain.
 In that same year, Ireland signed the ESA Convention.
-Since then, 12 other countries joined, see all 22 Member States here.
-The latest to join are Estonia, which signed the Accession to the ESA Convention on 4 February 2015, to become the 21st Member State, and Hungary, which signed on 24 February 2015, to become the 22nd Member State.
+Since then, 12 other countries joined, see all 23 Member States here.
+The latest to join are Estonia (February 2015, 21st Member State), Hungary (February 2015, 22nd Member State) and Slovenia (1 January 2025, 23rd Member State).

 As can be seen from this list, not all member countries of the European Union are members of ESA and not all ESA Member States are members of the EU.
 ESA is an entirely independent organisation although it maintains close ties with the EU through an ESA/EC Framework Agreement.
 The two organisations share a joint European Strategy for Space and have together developed the European Space Policy.